-An author who believes that a paper has been unjustifiably treated by the Co-editor may appeal initially to the Editor for a new review and, finally, to the Editor-in-chief of Acta Crystallographica if the author is still aggrieved by the decision.
-The initial appeal must be made within 3 months of rejection of the paper.
+An author who believes that an article has been unjustifiably treated by the Co-editor may appeal initially to the Section Editor for a new review and, finally, to the Editor-in-chief of IUCr Journals if the author is still aggrieved by the decision.
+The initial appeal must be made within three months of rejection of the article.
 The decision of the Editor-in-chief is final.
 Any resubmission to another Co-editor will be forwarded to the Section Editor.